 Then, quite suddenly, the girl smiled at him, a humorless twitch of painted lips.
 She glanced over her shoulder to a tall, somber man that he had not noticed before.

-"Kuga, carry him," she said, and looked back at the 'bird' that had fallen at her feet.
+"See, Kuga?
+I told you: the birds will come to me if I call them," she said, and looked back to the 'bird' that had fallen at her feet.
 "You.
 Get up."

 The young man forced himself up onto his forearms, gritting his teeth against the pain as he willed his unreceptive body to do as she commanded.
 What?
 He stopped, uncertain.
 That was not right; surely, he had begun to move because it was what he wanted to do, wasn't it?
 But the girl kept staring at him with those empty eyes, and he could feel her will.
 It was a black and sickly aura that gripped his already aching throat and dragged him to his feet.
 She simply turned, and began to walk away:

 "You will follow me," she said, though it seemed like less of a command and more of a statement of fact.
 He had to follow her, no matter how much it hurt or how much his body protested.
 There was no other option available.
 "What is your name?"